-When someone is in need of finding a new optometric practice, they usually start looking through a search engine, like Google.
+When a potential patient is in need of finding a new optometric practice, they usually start looking through a search engine, like Google.
 To help your chances of being noticed by these potential new patients, you need to get to the top of the first page of Google.
 The easiest way to do that is to utilize Google AdWords.

-While AdWords can seem complicated, even for an experienced marketer, if you stick to the basics, you can begin to see results.
-In today’s post, we’ll look at the basics of Google AdWords.
+While AdWords can seem complicated with multiple search parameters for even experienced marketers, if you stick to the basics, you can begin to see results.
+In today’s post, we’ll look at the basics of getting started with Google AdWords.

 An Optometric Practice’s Quick Guide to AdWords